 I’ve been working in financial services on and off over a period of more than 20 years and the debate over how many branches a bank needs has been going on for at least that long.
 So it was good to see the Financial Services Club keeping the debate going this week.
-Despite money becoming increasingly virtual and the growth of online banking I think the industry has a long way to go before we see a significant change in the number and style of bank branches.
-Banks that invest in their people as well as new technology will maintain both a distribution network and the valuable customer relationships that go with it.
+Despite money becoming increasingly virtual … Continue reading Branch banking?
+Let’s get personal!

 This is not so much a straight fight but more a series of skirmishes along the road to power – the power in this case being the power supply enabling my wife’s new iPhone to function effectively.
 It’s a story of persistence in the face of supply chain problems and one customer service rep’s action … Continue reading Service Smackdown 5: Apple and the road to power

 In my attempts at bringing humour into my work, I – and I think I’m probably not the only one – have occasionally used the phrase ‘through the medium of interpretive dance’ as a shorthand for ‘out-there, wacky stuff in the business place’.
 Despite my love of aforesaid wackiness I’ve never actually been to a … Continue reading Locating the passion – do you know when you’ve been tango’d?

 I've spent a large chunk of the holiday season reading the papers and they're chock full of articles looking back at 2008 and looking forward to 2009.
 Depending on how grouchy I'm feeling it's either a neat bit of recycling or plain lazy journalism.
 Whatever, this year I'm not going to be left out and … Continue reading Better late than never – the 2008 Open Chord awards!